High School Athlete Disqualified For Wearing Her Hijab During A Race

 A hijab is a head covering worn by Muslim girls and women while they are in public.
 For Abukaram, running without her hijab was simply not an option.
 While her disqualification may seem like a form of discrimination, there’s more to it than it may seem.
 The Ohio High School Athletic Association does allow students to run while wearing hijabs.
 However, they must have a waiver directly from the OHSAA which gives them permission to run with the head covering.
 Unfortunately, Abukaram wasn’t aware of this rule and thus didn’t have a waiver to present.

-Abukaram’s coach Jerry Flowers was able to get a waiver for her so she will be allowed to compete in upcoming competitions without issue.
+Abukaram’s coach, Jerry Flowers, was able to get a waiver for her so she will be allowed to participate in upcoming competitions without issue.
 However, the 16-year-old still feels that she was treated unfairly in regards to her previous disqualification.
 She claims that the rule regarding the hijab did not exist in writing and that she had run many races in the past in which her attire was never questioned or even brought up.

 “I feel like my rights as an athlete were violated this weekend because this rule does NOT exist in writing.
 I should not have to get a waiver signed and approved by OSAA to allow me to race due to my religious head covering,” she said following the race.